Custom metrics

 Retrieve a summary over a time period

-To retrieve summary of a custom metric over a time period, use get_summary method, as in the following example:
+To retrieve a summary of a custom metric over a time period, use the get_summary method.

 from datetime import datetime, timedelta